abhisheksreejith/Cinepulse/README.md

 3) Build and run on iOS Simulator or device

 ## How to use
-- Home screen shows a Popular section (mock data).
+- Home: shows TMDb Popular.
 Tap a movie to open Details
-- Search field: type to search; clearing the field restores the mock Popular list
+- Search: type to search; clearing the field reloads TMDb Popular
-- Favorites: tap the heart on a movie cell or on the details screen to add/remove.
-Favorites are visible in the Favorites tab/screen and persist across restarts
+- Favorites: tap the heart on Home or Details to add/remove.
+Favorites persist and are visible in the Favourites screen
-- Details: trailer auto-plays from the configured public URL; metadata comes from OMDb
+- Details: shows metadata from TMDb; trailer uses the TMDb Videos list

+## Trailer notes
+- TMDb Videos provide video metadata (provider + key), not a direct streamable URL.
+- When a YouTube trailer key is available, you can play it via a web embed (e.g., WKWebView with `https://www.youtube.com/embed/{KEY}`) or a YouTube player SDK.
+AVPlayer cannot play YouTube watch URLs directly.
+- Therefore, the app falls back to a public MP4 demo URL when a direct streamable trailer URL isn’t available.

 ## Key files
 - Home